Casey Barnes: 2016–2018: Live as One and The Good Life

 In July 2016, it was confirmed that Barnes had signed with Social Family Records.
 Barnes said, "I couldn't be more thrilled to be signing on with Social Family Records…one of the most exciting labels in the country with a strong roster of artists and their finger well and truly on the pulse with where the music industry is headed.
 With a brand new album coming out the timing couldn't be more perfect and I can't wait for everyone to hear what I think is my best release yet."

 Barnes' fourth studio album, Live as One was released in August 2016.
 The album included song written with Rick Price, Michael Paynter and Michael Delorenzis.
 Three songs featuring his wife, Michelle Barnes.
 The album's title track had a video featuring well-known Australians along with national and international sporting identities holding up #LiveAsOne signs.
 The album's second single "Just like Magic" was released in December 2016 peaked at No. 1 on the Top 40 Country Tracks Chart and the Australian Country Radio Charts.

 In June 2017, Barnes released "The Way We Ride" which became a radio favourite and peaked at No. 1 position on the Top 40 Country Tracks for 4 weeks.
 This song also saw Barnes nominated for his first Golden Guitar Award for Best New Talent.
 "Keep Me Coming Back" was released in August 2017 and also peaked at No. 1 on the Australian Top 40 Country Tracks.
 Barnes supported the track with the "Keep Me Coming Back Tour".
 In February 2018, Barnes released "Ain't Coming Home", the third single from his fourth studio album The Good Life, which was released in March 2018.

 In 2017, Barnes was a finalist for Australian Male Artist of the Year and won the Media Impact Award at the Planet Country Music for a New Generation Awards.

 In 2018, Barnes won Australian Male Artist of the Year at the Planet Country Music for a New Generation Awards.

-2019–present: Town of a Million Dreams & Light It Up
+2019–2023: Town of a Million Dreams and Light It Up

 In August 2019 Barnes confirmed he had signed with Chugg Music.
 Barnes' first album with the label was Town of a Million Dreams which peaked at number 16 on the ARIA Charts.

 In February 2022, Barnes released Light It Up which won him his first ARIA Music Award and Country Music Award.

+In December 2023, Barnes' "Never Give Up On a Good Time" was used on CBS' New Year's Eve broadcast.

+2024: Mayday

+In April 2024, Barnes announced his eighth album Mayday, preceded by the singles "Summer Nights", "Miracles", "Never Give Up on a Good Time", "Boys Like Me" and "Mayday".
+It was released on 31 May 2024.